-Enter the number of children from column b who have received all of the following: 4 DTP/DTaP, 3 IPV, 1 MMR, 3 Hib, 3 HepB, 1VZV (Varicella) and 4 Pneumoccocal conjugate prior to or on their ^{2nd} birthday.
-Count any of the following: evidence of the antigen, contraindication for the vaccine, documented history of the illnesses, or a seropositive test result.
+Enter in column c the number of children from column b who have received all of the following: 4 DTP/DTaP, 3 IPV, 1 MMR, 3 Hib, 3 HepB, 1VZV (Varicella) and 4 Pneumoccocal conjugate prior to or on their 2nd birthday.
+Count any of the following as documenting compliance for a given vaccine: evidence of the antigen, contraindication for the vaccine, documented history of the illnesses, or a seropositive test result.
 For combination vaccinations that require more than one antigen (i.e., DTaP and MMR), find evidence of all the antigens.

 - o DTaP/DT: An initial DTaP vaccination followed by at least three DTaP, DT or individual diphtheria and tetanus shots, on or before the child's second birthday.
 Any vaccination administered prior to 42 days after birth cannot be counted.
 In states where the law allows an exception to a child who receives a pertussis vaccination, the child is compliant if he or she has four diphtheria and four tetanus vaccinations. - o IPV: At least three polio vaccinations (IPV) with different dates of service on or before the child's second birthday.
-IPV administered prior to 42 days after birth cannot be counted. - MMR: At least one measles, mumps and rubella (MMR) vaccination, with a date of service falling on or before the child's second birthday. - o HiB: Three H influenza type B (HiB) vaccination, with different dates of service on or before the child's second birthday.
+IPV administered prior to 42 days after birth cannot be counted. - MMR: At least one measles, mumps and rubella (MMR) vaccination, with a date of service falling on or before the child's second birthday.
+(Note: CDC rules require that it be after the first birthday, but that is not required for the UDS.) - HiB: Three H influenza type B (HiB) vaccination, with different dates of service on or before the child's second birthday.
 HiB administered prior to 42 days after birth cannot be counted.
-Note: because use of the one particular type of HiB vaccine requires only three doses, the measure requires meeting the minimum possible standard of three doses, rather than the recommended four doses, though the intent is to ensure complete HiB vaccination. - Hepatitis B: Three hepatitis B vaccinations, with different dates of service on or before the child's second birthday.
+Note: because use of Comvax (a product which immunizes against both Hep B and Hib) requires only three doses, the measure requires meeting the minimum possible standard of three doses, rather than the recommended four doses, though the intent is to ensure complete HiB vaccination.

-- o VZV (Varicella): At least one chicken pox vaccination (VZV), with a date of service falling on or after the child's first birthday and on or before the child's second birthday. - o Pneumococcal conjugate: At least four pneumococcal conjugate vaccinations on or before the child's second birthday. - Combination 2 (DtaP, IPV, MMR, HiB, hepatitis B, VZV): Children who received four DTaP/DT vaccinations; three IPV vaccinations; one MMR vaccination; three HiB vaccinations; three hepatitis B; and one VZV vaccination. - Combination 3 (DtaP, IPV, MMR, HiB, hepatitis B, VZV, pneumococcal conjugate): Children who received all of the antigens listed in combination 2 and four pneumococcal conjugate vaccination.
+- Hepatitis B: Three hepatitis B vaccinations, with different dates of service on or before the child's second birthday. - VZV (Varicella): At least one chicken pox vaccination (VZV), with a date of service falling on or after the child's first birthday and on or before the child's second birthday. - Pneumococcal conjugate: At least four pneumococcal conjugate vaccinations on or before the child's second birthday. - Combination 2 (DtaP, IPV, MMR, HiB, hepatitis B, VZV): Children who received four DTaP/DT vaccinations; three IPV vaccinations; one MMR vaccination; three HiB vaccinations; three hepatitis B; and one VZV vaccination. - Combination 3 (DtaP, IPV, MMR, Hib, hepatitis B, VZV, pneumococcal conjugate): Children who received all of the antigens listed in combination 2 and four pneumococcal conjugate vaccination.